andreasmuelder/statecharts.online/chapters/01-what-is-a-state-machine.md

 In the next chapters, we'll explore how to model richer behavior using powerful concepts like hierarchy, modes, conditions, and events—without getting lost in theory.

 Let's keep it simple, visual, and focused on solving real problems.

+Ready to continue?
+Head over to [Chapter 2: States, Transitions, and Events](chapters/02-states-transitions-and-events.md)